MarySeph/MarySeph.github.io/README.txt

-soource code of my neocities website.
+soource code of my website.